March 19, 2008 by Andrew St.Pierre White

 Where have the off-roaders gone?
 Gone to city streets, everywhere.

-There are just two real, un-compromised, off-road four-wheel drive passenger wagons left and to us in South Africa this honour falls to two great icons of 4×4: The Land Rover Defender 110 SW and Toyota Land Cruiser 70-series wagon.
+Land Rover Defender 110 vs Toyota Land Cruiser 76 are the only ones left – just two real, un-compromised, off-road four-wheel drive passenger wagons, and they happen to be the two great icons of 4×4.
 These two vehicles share the following characteristics: Not just tough: really tough.
 Square-sided and old fashioned with bags of character, vague steering, no airbags and limited safety features, can be really loaded and rarely complain and lastly, owners either loath them or love them, and the love is often everlasting.

 As for the Defender, not much new can be written about it because versions of it have been around for 60 years.
 With the Toyota it has been just 57 years.
 The story of the first Land Cruiser is a lesser known one: It was born soon after World War Two and was Toyota’s very first vehicle.
 From that model called the AK10 Toyota Jeep, Toyota would become the world’s largest motor manufacturer, while Land Rover must be one of the world’s most sold and resold car makers.
 But that doesn’t detract from these two last vehicles available to the hardened 4×4 user.
 A journalist during Toyota’s recent launch of the 70 put it perfectly when he concluded, “You’ve got to be serious to want one”.
 This statement can equally be directed at both of these vehicles, and versions of both were first launched in the mid eighties.

 My attempt here is to compare these vehicles from a user’s point of view.
 I am not measuring acceleration but more the feel, power, response, road handling, load carrying and off-road ability in very rough conditions as well as practicalities of day to day use.